josherich/static-notebook/src/data.md

 Feb 08: Unique Games Conjecture, Sum-of-Squares interpretation of SDP relaxation.
 Chapter 8 of Lecture Notes.

 Feb 15: Shannon Capacity, Lovasz Theta Function.
-Section 7.3.1. on Lecture Notes and ``On the Shannon Capacity of a Graph'' by Laszlo Lovasz.
+Section 7.3.1. on Lecture Notes and "On the Shannon Capacity of a Graph" by Laszlo Lovasz.
 See also Section 6.5.3.

 Feb 22: Stochastic Block Model and Phase Transitions on graphs.
 Chapter 9 of Lecture Notes